Setting Your Moon Dial On Grandfather Clocks

 Grandfather Clocks with Moon Phase

 The moon dial is designed to show the shape of the moon as it appears in the sky, the number alongside it being the lunar date.
 The numbers on the dial are of the Lunar Calendar and NOT the calendar date.
-A lunar month has consistently twenty nine and a half days in every month and these are usually lettered in Arabic (English) numerals.
+A lunar month has consistently twenty-nine and a half days in every month and these are usually lettered in Arabic (English) numerals.
 The Full Moon always occurs on the 15th day of the Lunar Calendar.
 If it were a full moon today, the image of the moon on the dial would be centered below the 15 on the dial.
 There are two moons on the dial and it makes no difference which one is under the 15.
 Grandfather clock moon dials consist of a round disk displaying two pictures of the moon.
-A one half rotation of the disk occures every 29.5 days which is one lunar cycle.
+A one-half rotation of the disk occurs every 29.5 days which is one lunar cycle.

 If you have a Grandfather Clock with moon phase, follow these instructions.
 To set moon dial, apply slight pressure with your fingers to the front of the moon dial.
 Rotate the moon dial Clockwise until the moon is directly below the number 15 on the dial.
 (See figure 5).

 If the moon dial will not rotate, wait 6 hours and try again.
 Never force the moon dial as it should move easily.
 It may be on the 3-hour cycle where it is moving the dial…wait a few hours and you should be able to easily move the moon phase dial.

 1) Using an almanac, lunar calendar or the chart below to determine the date of the last full moon.

 2) Position the moon dial so the moon is under the 15 on the dial.

 3) Count the number of days past the last full moon on a calendar.